zaorusstudios/Email-SMTP-Service/README.md

 ---
 ## 🚀 Before you begin
-UE SMTP SERVER allows you to connect to an SMTP server to send emails.
+Email SMTP Service allows you to connect to an SMTP server to send emails.
 You must use the server corresponding to the email address you want to use to send the email.
 Here is a list of common SMTP servers:

 | **Email Extension** | **Server Type** | **Server Address**    | **Security** | **Port** | **Requires Authentication** |
 |---------------------|-----------------|-----------------------|--------------|----------|-----------------------------|